DallanQ/castles_of_burgundy/Manual.md

 When a player adds a city hall to his estate, he may immediately add a second six-sided tile of his _choice_ to his estate from one of his three storage spaces, regardless of colour (and including all of its effects!).

+> Image  showing an official-looking building with a circular plaza, along with an icon of a player’s estate, emphasizing the ability to add a tile to the player's holdings.

 #### Watchtower (page 7)

 When a player adds a watchtower to his estate, he immediately moves his play- ing piece on the victory point track forward by 4 spaces.

-> an image of a two storybuilding with one steps on each side of the building, totaling two.
+> Image of a tall tower structure, often used for defense or surveillance, alongside an icon of a victory point medal, indicating the reward.

 #### Fundamentally (page 8)